VRIO: Rarity

+Having rarity in a firm can lead to competitive advantage.
+Rarity is when a firm has a valuable resource or capability that is absolutely unique among a set of current and potential competitors.
 A firm's resources and capabilities must be both short in supply and persist over time to be a source of sustained competitive advantage.
-If both elements (short supply and persistence over time) aren't met, then the resources and capabilities a firm has can't be a sustained competitive advantage.
+If both short supply and persistence over time are not met, then the resources and capabilities a firm has cannot maintain a sustained competitive advantage.
 If a resource is not rare, then perfect competition dynamics are likely to be observed.